-Grade Level Credits Term

-11/12 1 Full Year

-Prerequisite: Teacher placement.
-Honors American Literature and Composition and Honors

-British Literature are recommended.
+Grade Level Credits Term 11/12 1 Full Year Prerequisite: Teacher placement.
+Honors American Literature and Composition and Honors British Literature are recommended.

-Study Time Needed: 1 hour per night average.

 According to the College Board, "An AP course in Language and Composition engages students in becoming skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts, and in becoming skilled writers who compose for a variety of purposes.
 Both their writing and their reading should make students aware of the interactions among a writer's purposes, audience expectations, and subjects as well as the way generic conventions and the resources of language contribute to effectiveness in writing."